amarseillan-zz/toycompiler/README.md

 To use type:  ./c_converter input

-The imput should be de code in the created lenguage.
-A .c file will be created with the same name than the imput.
+The input should be the code in the created language.
+A .c file will be created with the same name than the input.
 Then, you should compile de C program whith gcc to get the executable.